 Driving under the influence of drugs is just as risky as driving under the influence of alcohol.
 They both negatively impact a person’s ability to drive safely.
 Unfortunately, drugged driving is more common than many people realize.
 A 2013-2014 survey conducted by the National Highway Traffic Safety Administration found that 20% of surveyed drivers tested positive for potentially impairing drugs.

-At DeMayo Law Offices, LLP, our highly skilled, caring attorneys will help you fight for the justice you deserve.
-Call us at (704) 333-1000 to learn about your legal rights and options.
+At DeMayo Law Offices, Your North Carolina Law Firm™, our highly skilled, caring, drugged driving attorneys will help you fight for the justice you deserve.
+Call us at (704) 333-1000 to learn about your rights and legal options.

 Drugged Driving Is More Dangerous Than You Think

-When you think of the term DUI (driving under the influence), you probably picture alcohol and illegal substances, such as cocaine.
+When you think of the term DUI (driving under the influence), you probably picture alcohol and illegal substances, such as cocaine or a combination of drugs.
 However, something seemingly harmless, like allergy medicine, can affect someone’s ability to drive safely.